Quebec chief urges MPs to pass amendment to eliminate sexism in Indian Act

 Members of Parliament are debating what to do about government legislation drafted to comply with a court order to eliminate elements of the Indian Act that make it more difficult for descendants of some women than for some men to pass Indian status on to their children and grandchildren.

-In meeting the court’s demand, the legislation, Bill S-3, removes the discriminatory provisions for people born after the Indian Register was created in 1951.
-The Senate amendment would go back to the creation of the Indian Act in 1800s.
-The Liberals argue that this would more than double the number of status Indians in Canada, and that changes of that magnitude require more consultation with the chiefs who would have to cope with ballooning membership lists.
+In meeting the court’s demand, the government left other discriminatory language intact, arguing that its removal would more than double the number of status Indians in Canada, and that changes of that magnitude require more consultation with the chiefs who would have to cope with ballooning membership lists.

-But Senators went ahead with the amendment in spite of the government’s objections so that it would give full equality to men and women.
+But Senators amended the legislation that would make the changes, known as Bill S-3, in spite of the government’s objections so that it would give full equality to men and women and to take out the remaining discrimination.

 Martin Reiher, an assistant deputy minister in the Indigenous Affairs department, told the Commons Indigenous Affairs committee the government cannot support the amendment because it is unclear and it contradicts other sections of the Indian Act.